oxfordroadmap/oxon8/content/home/welcome.en.md

   css_class:
 ---

-<br>**Oxon 8** (Oxford Roadmapping)  focuses on desin innovations of smart digital platforms and Green Financial Technologies (Green FinTech).
-As a knowledge intermediary and technology research institute in China, it provide pertinent information and consulting services, including but not limited to the following services of and for design innovations (Internet and its related servicies):
+<br>Oxford Roadmapping Inc. (**Oxon 8**) focuses on design innovations of smart digital platforms and Green Financial Technologies (Green FinTech).
+As a technology research institute and knowledge start-up in China, it provides information and consulting services, including but not limited to the following services of and for design innovations (Internet and its related services) :

 * How might we design information flows that drive the socio-technical integration and social innovations of circular economy plus digital economy?
 * How might we design Green FinTech so as to align stakeholder interests for industrial value chains, especially in the context of Industry 5.0?
 *  How might we design smart digital platforms that advances the socio-technical integration of regional economies and rural revitalization?

 ![Oxon8  welcome image](welcome.jpg)

 ### Address

-Oxford Roadmapping
+Oxford Roadmapping (Guangzhou)

 75 Wenquan East Rd, Conghua District